CSU-CIRA/mini_cfg/README.md

 config_file = pathlib.Path("example.toml")

+sub_classes = [coords.Position]
-config = mini_cfg.cfg_from_toml(config_file, Config, sub_classes=[coords.Position])
+config = mini_cfg.cfg_from_toml(config_file, Config, sub_classes=sub_classes)
 print(config.position)
 ```

 #### Sub-Configuration File Pointers
-When using configuration files it is very common to find that a block of parameters
+When using configuration files it is very common to find that a block of
-will be copy-pasted among several config files.
-This can lead to problems common
+parameters will be copy-pasted among several config files.
+This can lead to
-when copy-paste is used.
+problems common when copy-paste is used.
 For example, you may have several
 config files for processing data from different satellite sources, but they all
 share the same plotting parameters.
-To solve this, you copy-paste the plotting parameters
+To solve this, you copy-paste the plotting
-across your files.
-But then, you need to change a single plotting parameter.
-You
+parameters across your files.
+But then you need to change a single plotting
-then need to change this parameter in all of you files.
+parameter.
+This requires you to change this parameter in all of you files.

-To avoid this problem,
-`mini_cfg` allows your config files to point to another file when specifying
+To avoid this problem, `mini_cfg` allows your config files to point to another
-sub-configuration objects.
-The file will
+file when specifying sub-configuration objects.
+The file will be read and
-be read and converted to your sub-configuration class.
-So in the previous example,
+converted to your sub-configuration class.
+So in the above example, you can
-you can make a single config file containing your plotting parameters.
-Your
+make a single config file containing your plotting parameters.
+Your other
-other config files would then all point to the file containing your plotting
+config files would then all point to the file containing your plotting
 parameters.

 `example.toml`: